netguru-training/workshops/code_of_conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-f a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from the event.
+If a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from the event.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of workshop staff immediately.